bagaag/meep-guide/README.md

 **Mail** - If the player you want to talk to isn't online (or paying attention to chat) you can use `/mail send PlayerName message` to send the player mail.
 Use `/mail read` to read your mail, and `/mail clear` to delete all messages.

 If you're wondering if a player is online, you can use the Tab key on your keyboard to display the list of players online.
 You can also use `/seen PlayerName` to get the date and location they were last online and what their Meebles balance is.

+Finally, if you need help, use `/modreq message` to send a message to a moderator.
+Be patient, stay online and pay attention to incoming messages.
+Be sure to thank them for their help - they're not getting paid.

 [Return to TOC](#toc)